 Additionally, this software is the first and only (at the time of this writing) to provide classic PLS algorithms together with factor-based PLS algorithms for SEM (Kock, 2017; 2019a).
 Factor-based PLS algorithms generate estimates of both true composites and factors, fully accounting for measurement error (Kock, 2015b; 2017; 2019a; 2019b; 2019c).
-They are equivalent to covariance-based SEM algorithms; but bring together the "best of both worlds", so to speak.
+They are equivalent to covariance-based SEM algorithms; but arguably bring together the "best of both worlds", by being statistically efficient (i.e., achieving consistency at modest sample sizes) and generating latent variable estimates that take measurement error into account.